Wasp (2003 film)

-Wasp is a 26-minute short film written and directed by Andrea Arnold.
+Wasp is a 2003 British short film written and directed by Andrea Arnold.
 Released in 2003, it stars Natalie Press as a struggling single mother determined not to let her four young children prove an obstacle in the pursuit of starting a relationship with an old acquaintance, played by Danny Dyer.
 The setting is Arnold's hometown of Dartford.

 The film is available on the Cinema 16: World Short Films and Cinema 16: European Short Films (US Special Edition) DVDs, and as a bonus feature on the Fish Tank DVD in the UK and the Red Road DVD in the US.

 Plot

-Zoe, rapidly descending a flight of stairs, baby in hand, and three other children in tow.
-Zoe gets into a physical altercation with the neighbour.
+Zoe rapidly descends a flight of stairs, baby in hand, and three other children in tow.
+She gets into a physical altercation with her neighbour.
 Tensions remain high as the two women and their children shout at one another and hurl insults.

 They all head home, with the children asking for chips.
 A man then pulls up in a car and calls Zoe's name.
 She goes over to talk to him, and he questions who the children are.
 Zoe tells him that they belong to a friend of hers and she is just looking after them.
 He asks her if she would like to go for a drink, and she agrees to meet him.

 The children inquire as to who the man is, and state that he looks like David Beckham.
 When Zoe reveals the man's name is David, her children are excited about this.
 Once they return home, Zoe attempts to find a sitter for the children.
 Zoe then notices a wasp flying near one of her windows, which she opens to release it.

 Zoe is accompanied by her children who ask where she is going, to which she replies that she is going to the pub.
 When they arrive at their destination, Zoe leaves her children outside the pub to fend for themselves.
 She enters the pub to look for David.
 She eventually catches his eye; he is playing pool.
 David states that since Zoe is 'one of those modern girls,' she should purchase the first round of drinks herself.
 A reluctant Zoe goes up to the bar and orders drinks, which she cannot afford.

 Meanwhile, her children attempt to amuse themselves outside the pub.
 Zoe brings them crisps and a glass of Coke.
 Her children are upset because Zoe did not bring them chips.
 She attempts to entertain them by singing and dancing.
 Zoe instructs her oldest child, Kelly, not to come in and get her unless it is a real emergency.
 That being said, she reenters the pub to play pool with David.
 In the next few shots, we witness the children entertaining themselves.